The PAU Survey: Photometric redshifts using transfer learning from simulations: Autoencoders

 The bottom panel (Fig. \ref{autoencoder}) shows the correlation between the different narrow bands.
 Here the broad bands are used to train the network, but not included in the figure for clarity.
 When using an autoencoder, the galaxy is transformed by the encoder into the latent space variables, which describe the galaxy.
 This transformation is affected by noise in the input and is also not perfect and this introduces an error on the latent variables.
 When reconstructing the fluxes with the decoder, this creates correlated noise between different bands.
 This can be understood from the latent space representing information related to galaxy type or dust properties.
 As can be seen, the correlation is strongest with nearby bands.
 Furthermore, there is a correlation between bands that are separated by 1500\AA, resulting from confusing the $\text{O}_{\text{II}}$ and $\text{O}_\text{III}$ lines.

 When training the redshift network (Fig. \ref{fig_arch}), we combine the information from the input fluxes and features produced by the autoencoder.
 Combining information processed in different ways together is a standard technique in deep learning (see e.g. \citealt{Huang2016}).
 When training on the simulations, we combine the loss from both the autoencoder and the redshift estimation, while ignoring the autoencoder loss when fine-tuning on data.
-This has a moderate impact on the photo-$z$ scatter.
-We expect the autoencoders to become more important when training the autoencoder with data in the wide fields (CFHTLenS W1 and W3) without spectra.
+Fig. \ref{main_photoz} includes a line where the auto-encoder is disabled by setting all features to zero.
+This shows the autoencoder has a significant impact on the photo-$z$ scatter for faint galaxies.
+We also expect the autoencoders to become more important when training the autoencoder with data in the wide fields (CFHTLenS W1 and W3) without spectra.
 We leave this for future work.